-Participants were adult patients (≥18 years old) with respiratory insufficiency due to COVID19 hospitalized at ICU of Centro Hospitalar Entre Douro e Vouga, who were referred to respiratory and functional rehabilitation by the ICU's medical team of this tertiary hospital.
-Written informed consent was obtained from participants or their authorized representatives.
+Participants were adult patients (aged ≥18 years) with respiratory insufficiency due to COVID-19 hospitalised at the ICU of the Centro Hospitalar Entre Douro e Vouga, who were referred for respiratory and functional rehabilitation by the ICU medical team at this tertiary hospital.
+Written informed consent was obtained from participants or their authorised representatives.

-The inclusion criteria were: (1) independent in their activities of daily living before the onset of critical illness; (2) fulfil the safety criteria defined by the Portuguese Society of Physical Rehabilitation Medicine [20], which included a score of -2 or higher in the Richmond Agitation Sedation Scale, that was designed to assess the level of alertness and agitated behavior in critically ill patients [22].
+The inclusion criteria were 1) independent in activities of daily living before the onset of critical illness; 2) fulfil the safety criteria defined by the Portuguese Society of Physical and Rehabilitation Medicine [20], which included a score of -2 or higher in the Richmond Agitation-Sedation Scale, designed to assess the level of alertness and agitated behaviour in critically ill patients [21].
 Patients were excluded if they did not meet these safety criteria.
-Other exclusion criteria: (1) prior muscle weakness (such as a preexisting neurological or neuromuscular disease), (2) prior pulmonary diseases that condition forced expiratory volume on 1 second (FEV1) and/or Tiffeneau-Pinelli index, (3) acute thrombosis, (4) patients with a diagnosis on admission that excludes the possibility of walking at hospital discharge, (5) patients transferred from other hospitals.
+Other exclusion criteria included 1) prior muscle weakness (such as a pre-existing neurological or neuromuscular disease); 2) prior pulmonary disease affecting forced expiratory volume in 1 s (FEV_1) and/or Tiffeneau-Pinelli index; 3) acute thrombosis; 4) diagnosis on admission that excludes the possibility of walking at hospital discharge; 5) patients transferred from other hospitals.